Are You Finished Yet? How to avoid overworking your coloring.

 Six major signs that you're overworking the project.

-Knowing when to say when is a tough decision; but if you're obsessively reblending, outlining, waving your hands around, doodling, daydreaming, or highlighting the heck out of it, it's a pretty safe bet that you're done.
+But if you're obsessively reblending, outlining, waving your hands around, doodling, daydreaming, or highlighting the heck out of it, it's a pretty safe bet that you're done.

-You've probably been done for a while.
+And you've probably been done for a while.

 While we can't rid the world of the overworking habit, you can learn to spot the signs in yourself.
 As you get to the end of a project, be aware of how your thoughts and movements change.